nghiattran/Rules-of-thumb/OS/Modern-Operating-Systems.md

 Different scheduling algorithms are needed in different environments.
 Three environments worth distinguishing are:

 1. Batch:
 	* Nonpreemptive algorithms, or preemptive algorithms with long time periods for each process, are often acceptable
 	* Reduces process switches and thus improves performance
 2. Interactive:
 	* With interactive users, preemption is essential to keep one process from hogging the CPU and denying service to the others
 3. Real time:
 	* Preemption is, oddly enough, sometimes not needed because the processes know that they may not run for long periods of time and usually do their work and block quickly

 ##### Scheduling Algorithm Goals

 Some goals for a scheduling algorithm:

-* All systems
+* All systems:
 	* Fair ness - giving each process a fair share of the CPU
 	* Policy enforcement - seeing that stated policy is carried out
 	* Balance - keeping all parts of the system busy

-* Batch systems
+* Batch systems:
 	* Throughput - maximize jobs per hour
 	* Turnaround time - minimize time between submission and termination
 	* CPU utilization - keep the CPU busy all the time

-* Interactive systems
+* Interactive systems:
 	* Response time - respond to requests quickly
 	* Propor tionality - meet users’ expectations

-* Real-time systems
+* Real-time systems:
 	* Meeting deadlines - avoid losing data
 	* Predictability - avoid quality degradation in multimedia systems